anetczuk/ros-diagram-tools/README.md

 for documentation purposes.

 From the other hand, diagram tools are not capable of presenting state changes of running system like in `rqt_bag`.
 The tools just makes snapshot of the system in certain moment.

 ## Dumping information

-Dumping required data is split into several scripts:
+Dumping data is done through `rosdiagramdump.py` script.
+Description of arguments can be found [here](doc/cmd_args_dump.md) or by calling `rosdiagramdump.py --help`.

+Dump tools:
+- `dumpclocdir` - dump result of `cloc` command on given directory
+- `dumpcatkindeps` - dump catkin dependencies of packages in workspace (from package.xml)
+- `dumprospack` - dump data from `rospack`
+- `dumprosmsg` - dump messages info
+- `dumprossrv` - dump services definitions
+- `dumprosnode` - dump nodes info
+- `dumprostopic` - dump topics info
-- `./src/dump_cloc.py` - stores source code info using `cloc`
+- `dumprosservice` - dump services info
-- `./src/dump_ros.sh` - stores *ROS* data using *ROS* tools (requires `rosmaster` to be run)
-- `./src/dump_roslaunch.sh` - extracts nodes list spawned by given launch file
+- `dumproslaunch` - dump node names of launch file
+- `dumpros` - dump majority of data (uses above mentioned dump tools)
+- `extractscripts` - extract embedded scripts to files

+Tools can be divided into following categories:
+- working on source code: `dumpclocdir`,
+- working on ROS workspace: `dumpcatkindeps`, `dumprospack`, `dumprosmsg`,`dumprossrv`, `dumproslaunch`,
+- working on running ROS master: `dumprosnode`, `dumprostopic`, `dumprosservice`, `dumpros`.